 - Body Image, Bereavement, anxiety.

 - Domestic Abuse, Financial Issues.

 Psychological issues may include panic, palpitations, tension, hyperventilation and increased pulse.
-These symptom alone can lead to severe chest pain similar to that of suffering a heart attack.
+These symptoms alone can lead to severe chest pain similar to that of suffering a heart attack.

 Processes of perception, memory, judgement, and reasoning are contrasted with emotional and volitional processes (cognitive).
 Here reactive thought such as ‘this is terrifying’ ‘I can not control my thinking’, will more than likely lead to thoughts such as ‘maybe I will have a heart attack’, ‘I am going to panic’ (thoughts of anticipation).
-The thinking here is forming what is know as the vicious circle/cycle.
-With out intervention thoughts such as these may, and have been known to cause serious physical distress.
+The thinking here is forming what is known as the vicious circle/cycle.
+Without intervention thoughts such as these may, and have been known to cause serious physical distress.

 So why this post.
 I think because I still feel anxiety medication/anti-depression is still being thought of as the cure.
 It is not.
 However, it will help suppresses the physical symptoms and dull the mind (thoughts).

-In this scenario I did there was nothing I could have done to alter the outcome.
-It’s was time to stop shouldering the blame. …I did….
+In my true scenario, I did there was nothing I could have done to alter the outcome.
+It’s was time to stop shouldering the blame. …I did….and moved on.